Graduate Program Admissions

 Graduate Admission Exams

-Most programs require scores from one of the following standardized exams.
-Check individual programs below for specific exam requirements.
+Graduate programs require scores from one of the following standardized exams.
+Check the individual degree programs for specific exam requirements.

 - Graduate Record Exam (GRE) - CSU School Code: 5123